 Outreach Ministries

 Our Baptismal promises encourage us to go out into the world and share of our love and our resources.
 There are many ways to do this.
-Below are just a few ways that St. James engages in the community and in the world.
+We regularly support Batavia Middle School students by providing school supplies and other local organizations as the need arises.

 St. James Thrift Store